Quadratic differentials as stability conditions: collapsing subsurfaces: Categorification of collapses

 \begin{proof} Choose any triangulation~$\TT_0$ of $\surfo$ that can be homotoped to a triangulation~$\TT_\Sigma$ of $\Sigma$.
 By definition, an element in $\ul{\aut}^\circ(\Dsub)$ is restricted from an element in $\gamma \in \aut^\circ(\Dsan)^\Sigma$.
 Regarding this element~$\gamma$ as mapping class on~$S_\Delta$ by Proposition~\ref{prop:AutMCGclassical}, the restriction condition on the categorical side translates by Lemma~\ref{le:HomeoTriang} to the condition that the mapping class needs to preserve the collapsing data.
 Thus $i_{\TT_0}(\gamma) \in \MCG^\circ(\surfo)^\Sigma$ and by definition the initial automorphism $i_{\TT_\Sigma}$ restricts to an injection $\ul{\aut}^\circ(\Dsub)\to\ul{\MCG}^\circ(\Sigma)$.
 It is surjective since any element in $\ul{\MCG}^\circ(\Sigma)$ can be regarded as an element in $\MCG^\circ(\surfo)$ or equivalently via $i_{\TT_0}$ as an element in $\aut^\circ(\Dsan)$.
 Restricted to $\Dsub$, we see that it is indeed an element in $\ul{\aut}^\circ(\Dsub)$ and the lemma follows. \end{proof}

 \begin{lemma} There is an isomorphism $\aut^\circ(\Dsan)^\Sigma\to\MCG^\circ(\surfo)^\Sigma$ obtained by restriction of the isomorphism $\aut^\circ(\Dsan)\to\MCG^\circ(\surfo)$. \end{lemma}

-\begin{proof} We regard $\aut^\circ(\Dsan)^\Sigma$ as a subgroup of $\MCG^\circ(\surfo)$ and the condition of stabilizing $\Dsub$ translates topologically to stabilizing all simple closed arcs in~$\Sigma$, using the correspondence between closed arcs and reachable spherical objects, see the summary and references in~\eqref{eq:X} below.
+\begin{proof} We regard $\aut^\circ(\Dsan)^\Sigma$ as a subgroup of $\MCG^\circ(\surfo)$ and the condition of stabilizing $\Dsub$ translates topologically to stabilizing all simple closed arcs in~$\Sigma$, using the correspondence between closed arcs and reachable spherical objects in \cite[Thm.~6.6]{qiubraid16}.
 By \cite[Lemma~4.6]{qiubraid16}, $\Sigma$ is in fact a neighbourhood of the union of any triangulation dual to the closed arcs in~$\Sigma$.
 Thus, the condition of stabilizing the arcs is topologically equivalent to the condition of stabilizing $\Sigma$ and the lemma follows. \end{proof}

 In the proofs above we have been using the following statement.

 \begin{lemma} Let $\Sigma_1$ and $\Sigma_2$ be two DMS with simple weights and without punctures, with associated $\CY_3$ categories~$D_3(\Sigma_i)$.
 Then $D_3(\Sigma_1)$ is triangle equivalent to $D_3(\Sigma_2)$ if and only if $\Sigma_1$ is homeomorphic to $\Sigma_2$. \end{lemma}